vatpac-technology/sops/docs/aerodromes/procedural/Tamworth.md

 Surveillance coverage can be expected to be not available below `A034` in the TW CTR.
 Although TW ADC is **not permitted** to use surveillance for separation, ARL/MDE may assist by establishing surveillance separation standards via coordination

 ## VFR Operations
-VFR aircraft departing between the 160 radial through to the 295 radial should report ready **GST** or **GWT**.

 ### Departures
+#### Northern Runway Departures
+VFR aircraft not departing between the 160 radial through to the 295 radial shall make a standard CTA departure from the northern runway (12L/30R).

+!!! phraseology **NRF**: "Tamworth Tower, Cherokee NRF, holding point J ready for a GST departure" **TW ADC**: "NRF, Tamworth Tower, RWY 12L, cleared for takeoff, make left turn" **NRF**: "RWY 12L, cleared for takeoff, left turn, NRF"

+#### Southern Runway Departures
+VFR aircraft departing between the 160 radial through to the 295 radial should report either for a GST or GWT departure from the southern runway (12R/30L).

 !!! phraseology **83C**: "Tamworth Tower, Cherokee 83C, holding point J ready for a GST departure" **TW ADC**: "83C, Tamworth Tower, GST, cleared for takeoff" **83C**: "GST, cleared for takeoff, 83C"

-### Arrivals
-VFR Arrivals from the 160 radial through to the 295 radial should route via **DUA**.
-Clearance required prior to DUA.
-Aircraft should report 5NM for circuit entry instructions.

-!!! phraseology **XCW**: "Tamworth Tower, Cherokee XCW, 5 miles west of DUA, 3000ft, 2 POB, in receipt of A, inbound"

-**TW ADC**: "XCW, Tamworth Tower, cleared DUA to TW, maintain 3000, report at 5 miles"

-**XCW**: "Cleared DUA to TW, maintain 3000 XCW"

 <figure markdown>
 ![TW VFR Routes](img/TW_VFR_routes.png){ width="800" }
   <figcaption>VFR Routes</figcaption>
 </figure>

+### Arrivals
+#### DUA Arrivals
+VFR arrivals between the 160 radial through to the 295 radial should route via **DUA**.
+Clearance required prior to DUA.
+Aircraft should report at 5NM for circuit entry instructions.

+!!! phraseology **XCW**: "Tamworth Tower, Cherokee XCW, 5 miles west of DUA, 3000ft, 2 POB, in receipt of A, inbound" **TW ADC**: "XCW, Tamworth Tower, cleared DUA to TW, maintain 3000, report at 5 miles" **XCW**: "Cleared DUA to TW, maintain 3000 XCW"

+#### CTA Arrivals
+VFR arrivals not between the 160 radial and 295 radial shall request clearance from and inbound reporting point or radial with DME.
+!!! phraseology **XGN** "Tamworth Tower, Cherokee XGN, NUN at 4500ft, 2 POB, in receipt of A, inbound" **TW ADC**: "XGN, Tamworth Tower, cleared NUN to TW, maintain 4500, report ready for descent" **XGN**: "Cleared NUN to TW, maintain 4500, wilco XGN"

 ## Runway Modes
 ### Preferred Runway Modes